 - Research where the film was filmed.
 How many locations?
 Are there are interesting stories about those particular locations?

-- Virtual Travel – even though we are all restricted to traveling these days – that doesn’t mean you still cannot check out places around the world virtually.
+- Virtual Travel – even though you may still not want to travel quite yet it doesn’t mean you still cannot check out places around the world virtually.
 Here are some things to consider:

 - Ted Talks